robotlolita/robotlolita.github.io/_posts/2013-12-08-a-monad-in-practicality-first-class-failiures.md

 var vowels     = 'aei'
 var nothing    = []

-firstConsonant = first(consonants)
+var firstConsonant = first(consonants)
-firstVowel     = first(vowels)
+var firstVowel     = first(vowels)
-firstNothing   = first(nothing)
+var firstNothing   = first(nothing)

-combination1 = firstVowel + firstConsonant // 'ab', yey!
+var combination1 = firstVowel + firstConsonant // 'ab', yey!
-combination2 = firstVowel + firstNothing   // 'aundefined', eugh!
+var combination2 = firstVowel + firstNothing   // 'aundefined', eugh!
 {% endhighlight %}

-Okay, so the naïve approach does not work, because the sequence may have no items, so we need to check if we've got an answer before concatenating things (let's disregard the fact that concatenating a string with something non-existent should have been a type error for now):
+Okay, so the naive approach does not work, because the sequence may have no items.
+One needs to check if they've got an answer before concatenating things (let's disregard the fact that concatenating a string with something non-existent should have been a type error for now):

 {% highlight js %}
 if (firstVowel !== undefined && firstConsonant !== undefined) {
   combination1 = firstVowel + firstConsonant // 'ab', yey!
+} else {
+  combination1 = undefined
 }

 if (firstVowel !== undefined && firstNothing !== undefined) {
   combination2 = firstVowel + firstNothing // never happens
+} else {
+  combination2 = undefined
 }
 {% endhighlight %}

 Okay, so now we have our code working greatly, but just look at how many checks we had to do just in order to combine two things!
-Let's try modelling our operation in terms of the Maybe monad and see if we can get rid of all this
+Let's try modelling our operation in terms of the `Maybe` monad and see if we can get rid of all this cruft.
+A `Maybe` monad has two cases: `Just(a)` is a monad with the value `a`, and `Nothing` is a monad with no computational context — the `null` case.
-cruft:

 {% highlight js %}
 // Array(a) -> Maybe(a)